 As mentioned, Justice Minister and Progressive Party Chairman Pinchas Rosen had resigned from the government, along with his party, after the commitment to white-collar workers had been revoked.
 Davar criticized the resignation.
 In its ‘letters to the editor’ section, Avraham Haft (1956) of Kibbutz Degania Bet asked the resigning minister whether he would have acted similarly had the government broken its promise to workers of the railroad, food, metal, or military industries?
 Dr. B. Cohen (1956) of Tel-Aviv lashed out at the white-collar workers for lacking patriotism and impairing national security, and suggested they listen to the smug reports on the strike aired by Cairo’s radio, coupled with claims rearding Israeli society’s escalating instability.
 Letters of this nature, which depicted strikers as deliberately endangering the public, persisted throughout the strike.

 The general white-collar workers’ strike in the public sector was the MOST prominent political event of early 1956, along with the escalating threat of Egypt’s military forces.
-The newspaper articles, political discourse, and impassioned ideological essays that accompanied the strike portrayed a systemic political event with multiple implications, rather than a mere socio-economic dispute limited to its direct purview.
+The newspaper articles, political discourse, and impassioned ideological essays that accompanied the strike portrayed a broad political event with multiple implications, rather than a mere socio-economic dispute limited to its direct purview.
 We will later revisit the strike’s progression and conclusion, but will now change our focus to discuss the right-wing discourse that supported the strike and imbued it with far-reaching significance.

 Ha’aretz’s Critique of Socialist Republicanism